NovaMachina-Mods/ExNihiloSequentia/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
-Stack traces are nice to have
+Stack traces and log files are nice to have.
+Submit all files through [Gist](https://gist.github.com/) or [Pastebin](https://pastebin.com/) and place the links here.